 Stir the chips until they are completely melted.
 Then stir in one cup of toffee bits and one cup of pecans.
 Spread the bark mixture on a sheet pan lined with parchment paper.

 Now melt 8 ounces of white chocolate using the same method of a heatproof bowl over simmering water (or follow the directions on the chocolate you’re using – some give different guidelines).
 Drizzle about 1/3 of the white chocolate over the chocolate bark mixture.
 To the remaining white chocolate, add 12 drops of yellow food coloring.
 Drizzle about ½ of the yellow chocolate over the bark.
 Into the rest of the melted white chocolate, add 6 drops of red food coloring to make a bright orange color.
 Drizzle the orange chocolate over the chocolate bark.

 Put the pan in the refrigerator for two hours to set up.

 Remove the pan and break the bark into randomly sized pieces.

 Using a packaged red velvet cake mix, bake 24 cupcakes.
 Let the cupcakes cool completely before decorating.

-To make the black frosting – add 25 drops of McCormick Black Food Color to ½ can of purchased chocolate frosting.
+To make the black frosting – add 25 drops of black food coloring to ½ can of purchased chocolate frosting.
 Stir until completely mixed and no streaks of color remain.